-- (1) All sentences in criminal cases (other than sentences imposed by courts of regional divisions) in which the punishment awarded is imprisonment (including detention in a reformatory, industrial school, inebriate reformatory, farm colony, work colony, refuge, rescue home or other similar institution) for a period exceeding three months or a fine exceeding fifty pounds or whipping (save in a case in which a male person of an age not exceeding twenty-one years has been sentenced under the Criminal Procedure Act, 1955, shall be subject in ordinary course to review by the court of appeal or one of the judges thereof; without prejudice to the right of appeal against such sentence whether before or after confirmation of the sentence by the judge or court reviewing the same. - [subsection (1) amended by section 25(a) and (b) of Act 40 of 1952, by section 25(a) and (b) of Act 62 of 1955 and by section 4 of Act 16 of 1959] - (2) For the purposes of this section each sentence on a separate count shall be regarded as a separate sentence and the fact that the aggregate of sentences imposed on an accused person in respect of more than one count in the same charge sheet exceeds three months or fifty pounds, shall not render those sentences liable to automatic review. - [subsection (1) amended by section 25(c) of Act 40 of 1952 and by section 25(c) of Act 62 of 1955]
+- (1) All sentences in criminal cases (other than sentences imposed by courts of regional divisions) in which the punishment awarded is imprisonment (including detention in a reformatory, industrial school, inebriate reformatory, farm colony, work colony, refuge, rescue home or other similar institution) for a period exceeding three months or a fine exceeding one hundred rand or whipping (save in a case in which a male person of an age not exceeding twenty-one years has been sentenced under the Criminal Procedure Act, 1955, shall be subject in ordinary course to review by the court of appeal or one of the judges thereof; without prejudice to the right of appeal against such sentence whether before or after confirmation of the sentence by the judge or court reviewing the same. - [subsection (1) amended by section 25(a) and (b) of Act 40 of 1952, by section 25(a) and (b) of Act 62 of 1955, by section 4 of Act 16 of 1959 and by section 16 of Act 19 of 1963] - (2) For the purposes of this section each sentence on a separate count shall be regarded as a separate sentence and the fact that the aggregate of sentences imposed on an accused person in respect of more than one count in the same charge sheet exceeds three months or one hundred rand, shall not render those sentences liable to automatic review.

+[subsection (2) amended by section 25(c) of Act 40 of 1952, by section 25(c) of Act 62 of 1955 and by section 16 of Act 19 of 1963]